FieryRMS/ESTR-MetaSquares/README.md

 ## 🔮 Future of the Project

 This AI is nowhere near perfect and is definitely beatable, but it is already very strong and beat all of the AIs I was able to find.
 So it may be safe to say that it is currently the best AI to date (because the rest are outdated due to a lack of popularity of the game hehe).
+So, I currently don't have a motivation to keep working on this project as of now.
 You may try to beat it yourself and let me know if you are able to do so :) Feel free to open an issue or make pull requests if you have any questions or suggestions.
 I personally will probably not be working on this project anymore, but I will try to answer any questions you may have.